devopsdojoconsortium/dojoconsortium.org/content/en/docs/metrics/_index.md

 ---
-weight: 1
+weight: 3
 title: Metrics Overview
 type: docs
 tags:
-  - metrics
+  - Metrics
 ---

 Metrics are key to organizational improvement.
 If we do not measure, then any attempt at improvement is aimless.
 Metrics, like any tool, must be used correctly to drive the improvement we need.
 It's important to use metrics in offsetting groups and to focus improvement efforts on the group of metrics as a whole, not as individual measures.

-The [Metrics Cheat Sheet](../metrics-cheat-sheet) has a high level view of the key metrics, their intent, and how to use them appropriately.
+The [Metrics Cheat Sheet](/docs/metrics//metrics-cheat-sheet) has a high-level view of the key metrics, their intent, and how to use them appropriately.

 ![Goodhart's Law](/images/Goodharts-law.jpg#width=50%)

 ## CD Execution

-When measuring the performance of continuous delivery, we are measuring our ability to reliably and sustainably deliver high quality changes.
-We do this by focusing on very frequent small batches of high quality delivery.
+When measuring the performance of continuous delivery, we are measuring our ability to reliably and sustainably deliver high-quality changes.
+We do this by focusing on very frequent small batches of high-quality delivery.

 - Change frequency is important to make sure that waste is driven out of the process.
 This reduces costs, improves the sustainability of flow, and ensures there is a verified quality process for emergency changes.